FabriceSalvaire/book-browser/README.rst

 What is BookBrowser ?
 ---------------------

-BookBrowser is a small application to read scanned book where the pages are stored as an image on disk.
-It is an alternative to pack the images to a huge PDF file and acts as a post-scanning tool to fix orientation, skipped and rescanned pages.
+BookBrowser is a small application to read scanned books where the pages are stored as an image on disk.
+It is an alternative to pack the images to a huge PDF file.
+It also acts as a post-scanning tool to fix orientation, skipped and rescanned pages.

 BookBrowser provides a command line tool

 * to rename the images to fix the page number,
-* to guess the orientation.
+* to guess the page orientation.

 The page orientation recto/verso is mangled in the file name.
-This feature permits to keep raw data and avoid several image flips due to error in the automatic orientation detection algorithm.
+This feature permits to keep raw data and avoid several image flips due to errors in the automatic orientation detection algorithm.

-BookBrowser code base could also be plugged to web application.
+BookBrowser implements a file system watcher in order to show a newer page.

 BookBrowser is written in Python 3 and the user interface is based on the Qt5 QML framework.
+The code base could also be plugged to a web application.

 Where is the Documentation ?
 ----------------------------